 Music is an inherent part of every society.
 The unearthly sounds of throat-singing in Mongolia and Siberia are as important to their cultures as Bach is to European cultures or drum-driven song and dance are to Native American cultures.
 Since music is such an important part of life, it should not be surprising that the Bible says much about it; in fact, the longest book in the Bible is its song book—Psalms.

-Psalms accounts for over 7 percent of the Old Testament.
-In addition to the Psalms are other song- and poetry-focused books such as Song of Solomon, Ecclesiastes, and others.
+Psalms account for over 7 percent of the Old Testament.
+In addition to the Psalms are other songs- and poetry-focused books such as Song of Solomon, Ecclesiastes, and others.
 In the New Testament, we have song lyrics recorded in Revelation 5, 7, and 15; the mention of Jesus and the disciples singing in Matthew 26:30; and the example of the apostles’ singing in Acts 16:25.
 Many people also consider Mary’s Magnificat in Luke 1:46–55 and the angels’ announcement in Luke 2:14 to be songs.
 The church is commanded to communicate with each other “with psalms, hymns, and songs from the Spirit.
 Sing and make music from your heart to the Lord” (Ephesians 5:19).

 Recorded musicians and music in the Old Testament:

 The first reference to a musician in the Bible is in Genesis 4:21.
-Jubal was the fourth generation from Adam through Cain and is recorded as “the father of all those who play the lyre and pipe.”
+Jubal was the fourth generation from Adam through Cain and is recorded as “the father of all those who plays the lyre and pipe.”
 Other early references to music include Exodus 15, which records Moses and the Israelites singing a song of victory after the overthrow of the Egyptian army in the Red Sea.
 At that time, Moses’ sister, Miriam, led the Israelite women “with tambourines and dancing” as she sang.
 When Jephthah returned from battle, Jephthah’s daughter met him with timbrels and dance in Judges 11:34.
 David’s victories were also celebrated in song in 1 Samuel 18:6–7.

 Two of the Old Testament’s most important figures wrote songs: Moses and David.
 Moses has three songs recorded in the Bible: the song sung after the destruction of Pharaoh’s army (Exodus 15:1–18); a song recounting the faithfulness of God and the rebelliousness of Israel, which he sang before all the people just before his death (Deuteronomy 32:1–43); and a prayer recorded in Psalm 90.